ASinghh/ML_DevOps_Nanodegree/project1_clean_code_principles/README.md

 ```

 ### Thank you
 Thank you for going through my project.
-You can provide feedback or reachout to me at my [email](mailto:ashutoshsinghdce@gmail.com).
+You can provide feedback or reach out to me through my [email](mailto:ashutoshsinghdce@gmail.com).